gogama/flatgeobuf/README.md

    1. Ensure credit is given for testdata/flatgeobuf/*.
    2. Ensure credit is given for FlatGeobuf format and schema FBS.
    3. Generally ensure attribution of all the things.

+TODO:
+    1. If I'm committing to Go 1.20 due to unsafe.String, then replace all interface{} with any.